melboyce/sfv/gul_oki.md

 noting that ex.boom has, probably, the most esoteric setups as the advantage doesn't really suit Guile.

+### Distance Impacts
+The further Guile is from his opponent when the EX boom is launched, the more frame advantage Guile gains.
+This adds a variable which must be eye-balled and accounted for.
+At maximum range, expect something like 5 or 6 frames extra to work with.

 <p class="yt">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/mF9hWyhRwqE" frameborder="0" allowfullscreen></iframe>
 </p>